quux00/mybatis-koans/KOANS.md

 * How to map a Java Enum to the result of a database query
 * How to map a Java Enum to a database DML (insert/update/delete)

+---

+### Koan 24

+**Get MyBatis to return non-default Collection Types**

+Learn:

+* How to have MyBatis return a CopyOnWriteArrayList instead of an ArrayList from a query
+* How to have a case-insensitive Map returned instead of a regular HashMap from a query

+---

+### Koan 25

+**Map/shoehorn multiple database columns into one Java field**

+Learn:

+* How to take a query like select foo1, foo2, foo3 and using a domain object that has an foo array, rather than three separate fields, one for each foo.